McLaren F1: Design and conception

-A pair of Ultima MK3 kit cars, chassis numbers 12 and 13, "Albert" and "Edward", the last two MK3s, were used as "mules" to test various components and concepts before the first cars were built.
-Number 12 was used to test the gearbox with a 7.4-litre Chevrolet V8, plus various other components such as the seats and the brakes.
-Number 13 was the test of the V12, plus exhaust and cooling system.
+A pair of Ultima MK2 kit cars, chassis numbers 12 and 13, "Albert" and "Edward", the last two MK2s, were used as "mules" to test various components and concepts before the first cars were built.
+Number 12 was used to test the gearbox with a 454 (7.4l) Chevrolet V8, plus various other components such as the seats and the brakes.
+Number 13 was the test of the V12, plus the exhaust and cooling system.
 When McLaren was done with the cars they destroyed both of them to keep away the specialist magazines and because they did not want the car to be associated with "kit cars".

-The car was first unveiled at a launch show, 28 May 1992, at The Sporting Club in Monaco.
+The car was first unveiled at a launch show, on 28 May 1992, at The Sporting Club in Monaco.
 The production version remained the same as the original prototype (XP1) except for the wing mirror which, on the XP1, was mounted at the top of the A-pillar.
-This car was deemed not road legal as it had no indicators at the front; McLaren was forced to make changes on the car as a result (some cars, including Ralph Lauren's, were sent back to McLaren and fitted with the prototype mirrors).
+This car was deemed not road legal as it had no indicators at the front; McLaren was forced to make changes to the car as a result (some cars, including Ralph Lauren's, were sent back to McLaren and fitted with the prototype mirrors).
 The original wing mirrors also incorporated a pair of indicators which other car manufacturers would adopt several years later.

-The car's safety levels were first proved when during a testing in Namibia in April 1993, a test driver wearing just shorts and a T-shirt hit a rock and rolled the first prototype car several times.
-The driver managed to escape unscathed.
+The car's safety levels were first proved during testing in Namibia in April 1993, when a test driver wearing just shorts and a T-shirt hit a rock and rolled the first prototype car several times, and still managed to escape unscathed.
 Later in the year, the second prototype (XP2) was specially built for crash testing and passed with the front wheel arch untouched.

 Engine

 History

 Gordon Murray insisted that the engine for this car be naturally aspirated to increase reliability and driver control.
-Turbochargers and superchargers increase power but they increase complexity and can decrease reliability as well as introducing an additional aspect of latency and loss of feedback.
+Turbochargers and superchargers increase power but they increase complexity and can decrease reliability as well as introduce an additional aspect of latency and loss of feedback.
 The ability of the driver to maintain maximum control of the engine is thus compromised.
 Murray initially approached Honda for a power plant rated at 410 kW, with 600 mm of block length and a total weight of 250 kg, it was required to be derived from the Formula One power plant in the then-dominating McLaren/Honda cars.
 When Honda refused, Isuzu, then planning an entry into Formula One, had a 3.5-litre V12 engine being tested in a Lotus chassis.
 The company was very interested in having the engine fitted into the F1.
 However, the designers wanted an engine with a proven design and a racing pedigree.